What is Kyleena and how is it used?

 - Using a sharp, curved scissor, cut the threads perpendicular, leaving about 3 cm visible outside of the cervix [cutting threads at an angle may leave sharp ends (Figure 8)].
 Do not apply tension or pull on the threads when cutting to prevent displacing Kyleena.

 Kyleena insertion is now complete.
 Prescribe analgesics, if indicated.
-Keep a copy of the Consent Form with lot number for your records.
+Record the Kyleena lot number in the patient records.

 Important Information To Consider During Or After Insertion